 - C7.
-The Accounts and Audit Regulations issued by the Secretary of State for the Environment require every local authority to maintain an adequate and effective internal audit. - C8.
+The Accounts and Audit Regulations 2015 require every local authority to maintain an adequate and effective internal audit. - C8.
 The Authority complies with relevant legislative requirements in relation to external audit. - C9.
 The Authority may, from time to time, be subject to audit, inspection or investigation by external bodies such as HM Customs and Excise and the Inland Revenue, who have statutory rights of access.